Skip to main content

 Playback Controls

 The Previous and Next Frame buttons will play at most one frame backward or forward for each visible stream.
-The Speed controls let you chose to play slower or faster.
+The Speed controls let you choose to play slower or faster.
 Obviously, if there is too much data to process for your system, frames will be dropped.

 Overlay Selection